goodlyrottenapple/calculus-toolbox-2/README.md

 ### Windows Firewall
 When opening the toolbox for the first time on Windows, you will see two firewall dialogs like this:

 ![windows firewall](https://user-images.githubusercontent.com/10553895/34380814-7a5a8748-eb04-11e7-9589-667268a3a349.PNG)

-Please allow access for both.
+Please allow access to both.
 These pop up, because the core toolbox tool is running an http server, which talks to the GUI frontend.